githubgphl/MRFANA/README.md

 ifort -o mrfana *.f *.f90 -L/where/ever/ccp4/lib -lccp4f -lccp4c
 ```

 If you have a standard CCP4 installation (that comes with shared
-libraries), the following commands might also work on Linux:
+libraries), the following commands might also work on Linux (but it
+depends on your compiler version):
 ```
 cd src
 gfortran -o mrfana *.f *.f90 -L$CLIB -lccp4f -Wl,-rpath,$CLIB